QxLabIreland/Binaspect/README.md

 <br>

 - [downmix_example.py](examples/downmix_example.py) - Examines binaural cue preservation in stereo downmixes from multichannel audio.
+This example shows a 7.1 source downmixed to 5.1 using ITD and ILR histograms and similarity scores.
+The audio contains two static sources at 0 and 90 degrees.

 <br>